Funding Criteria of the Pelorus Trust

 The Trust may fund transport costs for teams or organisations to travel within NZ for tournaments or similar reasons.
 Applications for vehicle hire, flights, ferries etc will all be considered if accompanied by competitive quotes.
 However, petrol costs or mileage will not be funded.

 This may be considered by the Trust so long as the applicant group is attending a bona fide tournament or event.
-Evidence such as an itinerary, event entry form or letter of invitation from the host, must be included to support any funding request of this type.
+However you should note that funding overseas travel is not a high priority for the Trust, and it is unlikely that a request will be successful.
+You must provide evidence such as an itinerary, event entry form or letter of invitation from the host, to support any funding request of this type.
 All quotes must be from New Zealand travel agents or companies.

 The Trust is not permitted to grant funds to any individual, such as a young tennis player needing funds to travel to compete in a tournament.
 We may fund that player's club for travel assistance on his/her behalf.
 By applying through a club, or local/national association the necessary audit trail and independent scrutiny is provided.